teiband/industrial-skill-review/README.md

 ![alt text](https://github.com/teiband/industrial-skill-review/blob/main/data/out/knnClusteringWords10_ALL.png?raw=true)

 ### Cluster: *grip-handle*
-The cluster *grip-handle* contains definitions of actions performed by a robot to grasp something.
+The cluster *grip-handle* contains definitions of actions performed by a robot to **grasp something**.
 The most important work dealing with this are:

 ### Cluster: *remove-hide*